approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 ##### Which targets are built

+Note that these are always enabled if this is the top-level project.

 * `APPROVAL_TESTS_BUILD_TESTING`
   * When `ON`, the self-tests are run.
 Defaults to `OFF`.
-  * These are always built and run if this is the top-level project.
 * `APPROVAL_TESTS_BUILD_EXAMPLES`
   * When `ON`, the examples are run.
 Defaults to `OFF`.
-  * These are always built and run if this is the top-level project.
 * `APPROVAL_TESTS_BUILD_DOCS`
   * When `ON`, documentation files are generated, if Doxygen, Sphinx and mdsnippets are installed.
 Defaults to `OFF`.
   * These are not part of the `ALL` target.